How can the Family Law and Domestic and Family Violence Service help me?

 - referrals to intervention programs.

-To obtain assistance from a duty lawyer, clients should register with the Court Network staff outside the Domestic Violence Court on Level 6 in the Magistrates Court building prior to their hearing.
+To obtain assistance from a duty lawyer, you should register with the Court Network staff outside the Domestic Violence Court on Level 6 in the Magistrates Court building prior to your hearing.